 He has received multiple awards for his research, including the 2019 New Investigator Award by the American Society of Clinical Psychopharmacology and the 2017 Best postdoctoral fellow poster award by the UT Health Neuroscience Research Center.

-He earned a Bachelor of Science degree in Physics and a Bachelor of Engineering degree in Biomedical Engineering from Yonsei University in South Korea.
-He subsequently earned a master’s degree in Bioengineering from the University of Kansas and a doctorate degree in Biological Engineering from the University of Nebraska – Lincoln.
+He earned a bachelor's degree in Physics and a bachelor's degree in Biomedical Engineering from Yonsei University in South Korea.
+He subsequently earned a master’s degree in Bioengineering from the University of Kansas and a doctorate in Biological Engineering from the University of Nebraska – Lincoln.